cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 in order to ensure validity of the output shares (while also maintaining privacy).

-> OPEN ISSUE Depending on what we do for issue#19 and issue#20, we may end up
-> needing to revise the above paragraph.
+> OPEN ISSUE Accammadating 0-round VDAFs may require syntax changes if, for
+> example, public keys are required.
+On the other hand, we could consider
+> defining this class of schemes as a different primitive.
+See issue#77.

 ## Aggregation {#sec-vdaf-aggregate}